dereuromark/cakephp-ide-helper/docs/Generator.md

 Now not just bool true/false, but also the possible "magic strings" are typehinted and usable as single click/enter.

+#### Migrations plugin database tables
+When using the Migrations plugin, this task will come in handy to quickly autocomplete existing tables.

 ### Adding your own tasks
 Just create your own Task class: